This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Add minced garlic and cook another minute.

-- Finally, season the soup with salt and pepper to taste.
+- Allow the soup to simmer for an additional 5 minutes to thicken.
+Finally, season the soup with salt and pepper to taste.
 Serve, and enjoy!

 - You can use cornstarch or Wondra flour to thicken the soup.
 I prefer cornstarch as it keeps the soup gluten-free.